parthasm/Useful-Algorithms/Djikstra/Readme.md

 Input Format
 ========

-Each row lists a vertex and all vertices connected to it, along with edge costs.
+In the files 'dijkstraData.txt' and 'test_case.txt', each row lists a vertex and all vertices connected to it, along with edge costs.
 For example, a row:

 1	80,982	163,8164	170,26